emmajsadams/personal-website/README.md

 TODO

-link to voice passing project
-add style for links to make it clear they are clickable remove github environment for github pages
+setup api and component tests (precommit and github hook) setup precommit hoook and github hook for running tests link to voice passing project add style for links to make it clear they are clickable remove github environment for github pages